CaelumUVic/CSC412-Obsidian/VirtualReality/Virtual Reality and Empathy Augmentation.md

 #topic
 ## Summary

 Virtual reality (VR) is a technology that immerses users in digital environments, creating a strong sense of presence and interaction.
-While many people think of VR as being used for entertainment, it has also been studied as a tool for enhancing empathy by allowing users to experience perspectives different from their own - a process known as [[Perspective-Taking]].
+While many people think of VR as being used for entertainment, it has also been studied as a tool for enhancing empathy by allowing users to experience perspectives different from their own - a process known as [[Terminology/Perspective-Taking]].
 By simulating real-world scenarios, VR can help people understand the emotions, challenges, and experiences of others in a more visceral way.
 This has applications in education, social awareness, and therapy.

 ![[TIM_Mar-Apr2021_Perspective-Taking-in-VR_1920x1080_thumb2.jpg]]
 [source](https://trainingindustry.com/magazine/mar-apr-2021/perspective-taking-in-virtual-reality/)